-If any preferences are for an academy, foundation, free, studio, trust, or voluntary aided school, we will send the details to the correct admission authority for consideration against their published admission oversubscription criteria.
-Please remember that you can only apply to Nottinghamshire County Council for schools which participate in the in-year coordinated scheme.
-Details of schools which participate in the scheme are available at www.nottinghamshire.gov.uk/admissions
+If any preferences are for an academy, foundation, free, trust, or voluntary aided school, we will send the details to the correct admission authority for consideration against their published admission oversubscription criteria.
+We will also send applications to other local authorities if preferences are received for schools in their area.

 Preferences are considered against the individual school's admission oversubscription criteria and schools are not told the order of preferences.
 When a place can be offered at more than one of the schools listed on an application, we will offer a place at the highest preferred school where a place is available.
-This is for all preferences whether they are for academy, community, foundation, free, studio, trust, voluntary aided or voluntary controlled schools.
+This is for all preferences whether they are for academy, community, foundation, free, trust, voluntary aided or voluntary controlled schools.
 When any preference is offered, lower preferences will be withdrawn through the coordinated scheme.

-Example of how Nottinghamshire County Council's in-year coordinated scheme works
+Example of how the coordinated scheme works

-Robin has moved into the catchment area of a popular school, The Green Primary School.
+Robin lives in the catchment area of a popular school, The Green Primary School.